cs50nestm/programs/me/README.md

 submit50 cs50/problems/2023/x/hello
 ```

-You an then go to `submit.cs50.io` to see that your program submitted properly, as well as check your correctness and style scores.
+You can then go to `submit.cs50.io` to see that your program submitted properly, as well as check your correctness and style scores.
 You may resubmit as many times as you like before the deadline.